Are you planning to visit SF, but only have a couple of days? This two-day itinerary for San Francisco will help you squeeze in as much as possible.

 Your day continues with a walk along Crissy Field.
 This lovely hike offers you sweeping views of the SF Bay.

 The path along Crissy Field ends at one of my favorite spots in SF, the Palace of Fine Arts.
 This free attraction will only take a few minutes to admire, but it's worth a visit.

 You will then head to Fisherman's Wharf to check out its museums, restaurants, and shopping.

-You will start your morning with a cable car ride to the top of Lombard Street.
+You will start your morning with a cable car ride to the top of Lombard Street in Russian Hill.
 Taking the Powell/Hyde cable car is the easiest way to get here from either Fisherman's Wharf or Union Square.